-Rivermont School considers the Virginia Standards of Learning an excellent foundation in determining the academic expectations of our classrooms.
+Rivermont School considers the Virginia Standards and Essentialized Standards of Learning an excellent foundation in determining the academic expectations of our classrooms.
 Our curriculum is multi-layered and highly eclectic, providing equitable and challenging learning experiences.
-Instruction is designed to engage students through the use of challenging curriculum materials, technology, and a variety of teaching methods.
-Ongoing student progress toward mastery of the SOLs is closely monitored through the use of formative benchmark testing as well as summative evaluations.
+Instruction is designed to engage students using challenging curriculum materials, technology, and a variety of teaching methods.
+Ongoing student progress toward mastery of the standards is closely monitored using formative benchmark testing as well as summative evaluations.
 Through the use of a curriculum framework which mirrors what is used on a statewide level, we feel that we can better meet our objective of returning the student into the least restrictive environment.